-Given that May is also Mental Health Awareness Month, today (May 20) is National Trauma Survivors Day, and impact of the COVID-19 pandemic is only growing more severe, it’s timely to discuss the challenges faced by those who have lived through emotional, physical, and psychological trauma (they are rarely disconnected).
+Given that May is Mental Health Awareness Month, today (May 20) is National Trauma Survivors Day, and the impact of the COVID-19 pandemic is only growing more severe, it’s timely to discuss the challenges faced by those who have lived through emotional, physical, and psychological trauma (they are rarely disconnected).

 In 2013, the National Council for Behavioral Health found that 70% of adults in the U.S. had experienced some type of trauma in their lifetime and 33% of youths exposed to community violence will experience PTSD.
 Given the wide reach of trauma and the debilitating effects it can have, this blog is meant to equip readers with information and resources that can be helpful for those enduring the effects of past traumas and for those seeking to understand and help others who have faced trauma.

 What is Trauma?

 Merriam-Webster defines trauma as “a disordered psychic or behavioral state resulting from severe mental or emotional stress or physical injury.”
 Psychology Today writes that it is, “the experience of severe psychological distress following any terrible or life-threatening event.”
 The American Psychological Association summarizes, saying trauma is “an emotional response to a terrible event.”

 While defining the word is fairly straightforward, the ways in which trauma shows itself, in reality, are rarely simple.
 Trauma shows up in people of all races, genders, cultures, orientations, affiliations, ethnicities, stages of life, social classes, geographic locations, personalities, ideologies, abilities, levels of education, etc.